yuwzho/acme-fitness-store/azure-kubernetes-service/docs/08-03-deploy-spring-boot-application-connect-postgresql.md

    2. **Deployment**: `catalog`
       - Manages the deployment of the catalog application.
       - Retrieves environment variables from the `config-server-config`, `eureka-server-config`, and `catalog-config` ConfigMaps.
-      - Uses the `sc-<connection-name>-secret` Secret for postgreSQL connection configuration.
+      - Uses the `sc-<connection-name>-secret` Secret for PostgreSQL connection configuration.
-      - Uses the `<service-connection-service-account>` Service Account as identity to connect postgreSQL.
+      - Uses the `<service-connection-service-account>` Service Account as identity to connect PostgreSQL.
       - Configures probes for liveness and readiness to ensure the application is running correctly.
       - Specifies resource limits and requests for CPU, memory, and ephemeral storage.